bberak/react-native-game-engine/README.md

 All we've done here is hookup a timer to a function that fires every **~16ms**, and used ```this.setState()``` to force React Native to diff the changes in our scene and send them across the bridge to the host device. ```React Native Game Engine``` only takes care of the game timing and input processing for us.

-## Building Complex scenes with Component-Entity-Systems
+## Building Complex scenes with the Component Entity Systems Pattern

 Typically, game developers have used OOP to implement complex game objects and scenes.
 Each game object is instantiated from a class, and polymorphism allows code re-use and behaviors to be extended through inheritance.
 As class hierarchies grow, it becomes increasingly difficult to create new types of game entities without duplicating code or seriously re-thinking the entire class hierarchy.